 Now what makes us more special than other breeders?

 Most breeders, even some small hobby breeders have several dogs in one home or facility.
 We however only have a handful of dogs that live with us as our pets, and the other adult dogs and puppies you see on our website are raised with friends and family.
 These other breeders are not what you would call a breeder… They are just close friends and family members of mine that have a few dogs as their family pets.
 They are always available to speak to buyers, and like us always have their homes open to visitors.
 I find this to be the best way to be a breeder because all our dogs live happy social lives and get tons of love and attention and each home only has one or two litters at a time, so all the puppies also get well socialized and well cared for.
 I am very strict on how my dogs and puppies are cared for and so all my friends and family that are in this group all go by my puppy schedule, what to feed, socializing, and vet routine.
 Personally I also let my Giant puppies into our home as they grow to get use to being in that environment, and those household noises.
-Small breed puppies we start potty training to the puppy apartment and or puppy pads before they leave our homes and on nice weather days go outside to play in grass in a puppy exercise pen, but always supervised if real small.
+Small breed puppies we start potty training to the puppy apartment and or puppy pads before they leave our homes and on nice weather days if they are big enough they go outside to play in grass in a puppy exercise pen, but always supervised.
 Large breed puppies are in our whelping building that has a doggy door and a large outside yard with grass.
 So they train to use a doggy door before they leave us.
 Our 5 young children love to spoil all the puppies.
 We play and talk to our dogs on a one on one basis everyday.
 Our friends that co own some of our adults, also do this.
 They also take the time to get to know each puppy, and only have one or two litters at one time so each puppy gets that important early stimulation for his/her best development… And the socialization keeps going on until the puppy leaves to go to their new home.
 We believe early stimulation and socialization of all puppies is the number one most important job of a good breeder!
 The adults to, should not be thought of as puppy making machines, but are true little gifts from god, and should be treated as such, and live in the home like environment as members of the family.